kdesai2018/ultimate-hackathon-starting-guide/mobile-apps/README.md

 3. Some parts of mobile development are difficult to get around without the right resources; for example, if you want to make an iOS app, you will need a computer running macOS.
 Web development tools generally run on all major platforms, thus making collaboration easier as well.

 That being said though, there are several times where you might be designing a product that is intended for a mobile device.
 Here are a few reasons when it's better to create a mobile app.
 1. If it’s important to notify your users of events even when they are not actively using your product.
-Mobile apps can send push notifications to display information in real time.
+Mobile apps can send notifications to display information in real time.
 Websites can do this too, but for users on the go, it’s more likely they’ll be able to check their phones instead of their laptops.
 2. If all your content does not require an internet connection.
 Mobile apps are able to retrieve new content when an internet connection is present, but they may still be able to show some other content without it.
 On the other hand, you’ll always need to be online to access any part of a website.
 3. If user and world interaction is important.
 Sharing information with contacts or taking and uploading photos to a social media account are usually much quicker to do on a phone than on a computer.
 4. If you need to access specific features.
 You may need to access the camera, photo library, flashlight, current location, accelerometer, microphone, or something else.
 There are a great selection of mobile development APIs for working with specific devices on your phone.